OfficeDev/Office-Add-in-samples/Samples/excel-add-in-custom-functions-using-web-workers/README.md

     }
 ```

-### Web worker runs the job and returns the result
+### Run the job and return the result

-The web worker runs the job specified in the job object to do the actual calculation.
-The web worker code is in a separate file in [functions-worker.js](functions-worker.js).
+The web worker runs the job specified in the job object for the actual calculation.
+This sample's web worker code is in a separate file, [functions-worker.js](src/functions/functions-worker.js).

 The functions-worker.js will:

-1. Receive a message containing the job to run.
+1. Receive a message that contains the job to run.
 1. Invoke a function to perform the calculation.
 1. Call **postMessage** to post the result back to the main thread.